Medallion Financial Corp Investigated by Block & Leviton For Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm

-BOSTON, May 02, 2022 (GLOBE NEWSWIRE) -- Block & Leviton is investigating Medallion Financial Corp.
+BOSTON, MA / ACCESSWIRE / February 16, 2022 / Block & Leviton is investigating Medallion Financial Corp.
 MFIN for potential securities law violations.
 Investors who have lost money in their Medallion Financial investment should contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/mfin.

 What is this all about?